 Subpoena means “under penalty.”
 If someone doesn’t comply after receiving a subpoena, they may face fines, jail time, or other civil or criminal penalties.

-Subpoenas can be divided into two types:
+Subpoenas can be divided into three main types:

-- Subpoena duces tecum, which requires a person to provide material, documents, or other forms of physical or electronic evidence
+- Subpoena duces tecum, which requires a person to provide material, documents, or other forms of physical or electronic evidence.

 When and Why Subpoenas are Used